Welcome to today's edition of the Rush 24-7 podcast.

 You know, the left is constantly out there trying to convince people that every big industry and corporation in America is trying to kill its customers.

-And now, isn't it ironic we finally have a corporation that's trying to kill its customers?
+And now, isn't it ironic, we finally have a corporation that's trying to kill its customers?

 There's no outrage about it.

-What can explain this?
+What could explain this?

 Let me grab a phone call.

-We'll go to uh Dumfries, Virginia.
+We'll go to Dumfries, Virginia.

-This is Angelo.
+This is Angela.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hi.